cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

  Making your analyses reproducible
 ***********************************

-As described above you can load modules with or without specific versions.
+As described above you can load modules with or without versions specified.
 For a lot of software it is not very important that a specific version used, but even so it is highly recommended that you keep using the same versions of modules throughout a project.

-Pinning your software versions ensures that your results do not change (subtly or greatly) when new versions of software are made available on the cluster.
+#.
+This ensures that your results do not suddenly change if a new
+   version of a piece of software is installed.

-There are two ways to ensure that you are using the same versions of
+#.
+It ensures that you can accurately report what versions of software
-modules: Either using the built-in ``save/restore`` functionality or using a script containing ``module load`` commands.
-These commands also have the advantage of documenting what software you used to run your analyses.
+   were used when it is time to publish your results.

+The following section describes using the built-in ``save/restore`` commands to record and restoring your used modules, but it is also possible to do this by hand.

 Managing modules with ``module save/restore``
 =============================================

-To use the built-in functionality, run the following commands:
+To export a list of your currently used models, use the following
+command:

 .. code:: shell